dylankane/spanish-word-game/README.md

 - Additional lists of words
     - In the future extra word lists can be added.
 Either to just have more words to teach the user or an extra difficulty level of words.
 - Catogaories of words
-    - Another idea is having more groups of words, divided by catagories. the user could pick to test themselves on words from a food catagory, or travel etc. Specialisiing the learning.
+    - Another idea is having more groups of words, divided by catagories.
+The user could pick to test themselves on words from a food category, or travel etc. Specialisiing the learning.
 - Reverse eglish to spanish
     - Another idea is to reverse what the user sees and has to type.
 Currently the game shows the spanish word and asks for the english translation.
-The english could be shown and the spanish has to be typed.
+The English could be shown and the Spanish has to be typed.

 ## Tools & Technologies Used